Asa Bird Gardiner: Military and hereditary societies

 Gardiner was active in several military and hereditary societies including the Society of the Cincinnati (Secretary General and President of the Rhode Island Society), the Military Order of the Loyal Legion of the United States (elected November 6, 1867, insignia number 586), the Grand Army of the Republic (member of James Monroe Post), the Sons of the Revolution (founding member in 1883, insignia number 83), the Military Society of the War of 1812 (vice president in 1890 and president in 1908), the Veteran Corps of Artillery (vice commandant with rank of lieutenant colonel in 1890 and commandant with rank of colonel in 1908) and the General Society of the War of 1812 (elected to membership in 1892).

 Gardiner was commissioned a lieutenant colonel in the New York State Militia when he was elected vice commandant of the Veteran Corps of Artillery in 1890 and was promoted to colonel when he was elected commandant in 1908.
-Gardiner was also promoted to the rank of lieutenant colonel on the Army Retired List in 1904.
-This is why Gardiner was frequently referred to as "Colonel Gardiner".

 Gardiner was also a member of the Union Club, the Metropolitan Club and the Delta Kappa Epsilon fraternity.